 The Black Company follows a band of mercenaries as they leave their former employer amidst a riot in a filthy, sweaty city.
 George R. R. Martin has noted that these dark, gritty books were an influence on his own texts.
 If you want anti-heroes and bloody battles, you should try reading dark fantasy books.

 This fantasy series for adults is composed of three books:

 - The Black Company

 - The White Rose

 For an incredible blend of dark philosophy and literature, be sure to delve into the work of R. Scott Bakker.
-His Prince of Nothing series are perhaps some of the best fantasy books for adults currently available.
+His Prince of Nothing series contains perhaps some of the best fantasy books for adults currently available.